Spanish Immersion FAQ's

 The first step in the enrollment process is to attend a Parent Information Meeting.
 The information meetings are held in January in anticipation of the following academic school year.
-(For example, meetings were held in January 2019 for the 2019-2020 school year).
+(For example, meetings will be held in January 2023 for the 2023-2024 school year).
 Access to the application is given after all parent meetings have taken place.

 #2) I didn't know about the parent information meeting.
 How did you communicate this information?

 Parent information meeting dates are communicated through the main LISD website, department website, Wellington and Hicks websites and their marquees, social media, through currently enrolled families and to all licensed child care facilities within the LISD boundaries.

 #3) Do you have to live in LISD to apply?

 Students who are eligible to attend LISD schools under Enrollment- Transfer Guidelines may also apply.
 However, students who do not reside in LISD must be approved through the transfer process.
 Students who are not eligible to transfer under these guidelines are not able to apply for the Spanish Immersion Program.

 #4) Do you have to live in the Wellington and Hicks zone to apply?

 No. You do not have to live in those zones, but you must be an LISD resident or be eligible to attend LISD schools with a transfer.
 However, priority is given to those who live in Wellington and Hicks zones.